decibling/whitepaper/content/en/docs/auction-marketplace/introduction.md

 lastmod: 2023-03-27T07:08:42.728Z
 ---

-All artist accounts have the ability to mint any of their owned music works (songs) to an NFT and open an auction on the Decibling Auction Marketplace.
+All artist accounts have the ability to mint any of their owned music work (song) to an NFT and open an auction on the Decibling Auction Marketplace.

 Any collector who wins the auction will be the current owner of that music work (song) and will receive this NFT from the seller.